 Pharmaceutical brand development is evolving

-Pharmaceutical brand development reminds me of a story.
+Pharmaceutical brand development reminds us of a story.
 Some years ago, a nationally known lecturer was losing his hair.
 Ironically, he was so consumed with hair loss — and so much in denial — that he considered himself to be a man who had hair.
-He subconsciously filtered out advertising directed toward bald men because “they couldn’t be talking to him.”
+He subconsciously filtered out advertising directed toward bald men because “they couldn’t be talking to me.”

 This little confession has significant meaning for pharmaceutical brand development marketers looking to steal market share.
-If your brand is about hair replacement or augmentation, you understand that all of the marketing is trying to convince the customer to fight his baldness.
+If your brand is about hair replacement or augmentation, you understand that the marketing is only trying to convince the customer to fight his baldness.